lilKriT/webpack-first-app/README.md

 or add it as a module `module: "src/index.js"` then you can publish as npm package on unpkg.com if it has css, you can add it using MiniCssExtractPlugin

+# Enviromental Variables

+you can pass them using the `--env` flag no value means it's `true` you can use them in webpack.config to use env vars you need to convert module.exports into a function